dwarvesf/playground/_memo/dcos-series-part-2-deploy-simple-applications.md

 ---
 tags:
   - dcos
+  - engineering
+  - practice
-title: Dcos Series Part 2 Deploy Simple Applications
+title: "DC/OS Series [Part 2]: Deploy Simple Applications"
 date: 2017-05-05
-description: null
+description: In this article, we will try to deploy applications to DC/OS and run it.
-authors: null
+authors:
+- quang
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
+hide_title: false
 ---

 There are so many interesting things in DC/OS GUI (`Dashboard` with useful metrics/status from all nodes, `Services` tab help us to know which application/service is running on which node, its status, etc.).